-That Λ_M orders particle precipitation more accurately than Λ_D is demonstrated by Figure 5 which compares contours of Λ_M with energetic electron precipitation observed by the PROBA-V spacecraft at an altitude of 830 km.
-These electrons are in the energy range 0.5-0.6 MeV which means they were trapped particles in the outer radiation belt and ring current that have been scattered into the loss cone.
-Parts A and B of Figure 5 are global maps derived over periods of 28 days immediately before and after the St. Patrick's Day storm presented in Figures 2 and 3.
-Antonova et al. (2018) argue that the auroral oval maps to the outer ring current and the outer part of the outer radiation belt, rather than the plasma sheet as often assumed.
 That is consistent with Figure 5, in that 95.4 % of all the auroral observations used in this paper are between the two mauve lines shown.
 In addition, the black points show the locations of the auroral samples in the interval over which each precipitation map was compiled.
-Parts A and B are for, respectively, before and after the St Patrick's day storm and the increase in particle fluxes caused by the storm is apparent, as is the equatorward expansion of the aurora.
+Parts A and B are for, respectively, before and after the St Patrick's Day storm and the increase in particle fluxes caused by the storm is apparent, as is the equatorward expansion of the aurora.
 Both parts show a major feature in the SAA, where particles precipitate because the loss cone width in pitch angle is increased by the low field strengths.
-These electrons are considerably more energetic (by a factor of order 50) than those that excite most auroras, which are typically in the 1-10 keV range.
-However, being so energetic means that their trajectories are close to field-aligned (field perpendicular convection during flight times is negligible) and we can see that at
+These electrons are considerably more energetic (by a factor of order 50) than those that excite most auroras, which are typically in the 1 to 10keV range.
+However, being so energetic means that their trajectories are close to field-aligned (field perpendicular convection during flight times is negligible) and we can see that at auroral latitudes they are well-ordered by the Λ_M contours.
+Studies using lower-energy electrons show that these auroral bands of high energy electrons coincide closely with the locations of auroral electron precipitation seen by the DMSP (Defense Meteorological Satellite Program) satellites at similar altitudes (Liu et al. 2024).
+These authors also identify the auroral oval from 3 years' data on high frequency magnetic fluctuations detected by AC Vector Magnetometer (ACMag) instrument on the Fengyun-3E satellite and show it to be in the same location as the energetic electron precipitation and auroral observations shown in Figure 5.